 How We Work in Schools

 We deliver services to individual schools under Service Level Agreements, as well as services to schools in partnership with local authorities.
-All our counsellors and therapists are based in school and see children and young people on a weekly basis for individual and/or group counselling.
+All our counsellors and therapists are based in school and see children and young people on a regular basis for individual and/or group counselling.
 The counsellors and therapists also work with parents and staff either in school or by agreement outside of school hours.
 They receive line management supervision from the Time 4 You and external Clinical Supervision from experienced supervisors, as well as continuous on-going professional development training.

 We work closely with the school and other partner agencies to provide a service that meets the specific circumstances of each child or young person.
 Many of the teenage students self refer to our service, whilst others are referred by a concerned pastoral leaders /teachers and/or head teacher.
 Our service include individual therapy sessions, or group work for Anger Management, Self Esteem and those which focus on Social Skills or bereavement.
 We also have close links with the SENCO lead professionals.